-One team member may be replaced by a reserve/substitute.
-This substitution must be communicated to the TD 30 minutes before the Start.
-The TD must relay this information to the Jury, data service and Starter.
+One team member per gender may be replaced by a reserve/substitute.
+This substitution must be communicated to the TD-no later than 30 minutes before the scheduled Setart of the competition to the Starter, who shall.
+The TD must relay this information to the Jury and Chief of Results, data service and Starter.

-4800.6 Pairings
+48060.6 Pairings